L^2-Betti Numbers and Convergence of Normalized Hodge Numbers via the Weak Generic Nakano Vanishing Theorem

 \section{Appendix: Coverings of Varieties with Unbounded Irregularity}

 Let $Y$ be a smooth projective variety satisfying $q(Y) = h^{1,0}(Y)= \dim \Alb(Y)>0$ and $H^2(Y,\Z)_{ \rm tor}=0$.
-We provide sufficient and necessary conditions for the irregularities $Q= \{ q(Y_i) \}_{i=1}^{\infty}$ of a series of coverings $\pi_i \colon Y_i \to Y$ induced by $\Alb(Y)$ to diverge as $\deg \pi_i \to \infty$.
-Indeed, the sequence $Q$ may either diverge or be bounded.
+We provide sufficient and necessary conditions for the irregularities $Q= \{ q(Y_i) \}_{i=1}^{\infty}$ of a series of coverings $\pi_i \colon Y_i \to Y$ induced by the multiplication maps on $\Alb(Y)$ to diverge as $\deg \pi_i \to \infty$.
+This problem has been already addressed in the literature.
 For instance, by the recent work of Vidussi \cite[Lemma 1.3]{Vid17} and Stover \cite[Theorem 3]{Sto17}, the irregularity of any unramified abelian cover of the Cartwright--Steger surface\footnote{The Cartwright--Steger surface $S$ is a complex hyperbolic surface with \emph{minimal} Euler characteristic $\chi(S)=3$, and non-trivial first Betti number.
 It was computationally discovered in \cite{CS} during the classification of fake projective planes.
 We refer to \cite{Yeung2} for an in depth study of its geometry.} is equal to one.
 On the other hand, it is very easy to construct towers of coverings with unbounded irregularities.
-For instance, any non-trivial sequence of coverings of a product of two higher genus curves is one such.
-The aim of this appendix is to provide a precise characterization of this dichotomy.

 Turning to details, let $X$ be a smooth projective variety of dimension $n$ and $a_X \colon X \to \Alb(X)$ be the Albanese map.
 The multiplication maps $\mu_d \colon \Alb(X) \to \Alb(X),$ $\mu_d(x)=dx$ induce via base-change unramified covers $a_d \colon X_d \to X$.
 We use the term \emph{fibration} to mean a surjective morphism of varieties with connected fibers.
 The following result builds upon \cite[Corollaire 2.3]{B}.